cdrummey216/whoami/whoami.md

 * Peace is found in the balance of reality and perception (of the Self).
 * The 'I am' equation shows that oneness can be achieved for the Self by harmonizing the Self (perceived, abstract) and self-expression (actual, reality)

-## a note on humanity

-How did the mind evolve?
-* Looking up at the stars and down at their reflections (in water).
-A baby will fixate on a light source, moving their heads and eyes to follow it.
-As the human form evolved, the 'mind' also developed as a means to interact with the world.
-Naturally, each being would look up at the skies at night with curiousity or stare into a clear pool at the face appearing before them.
-Each example is an exercise in curiosity that the mind undertakes to percieve *the world* around them or *itself*.

 # Part 3: Life is good.